How to apply

 Commonwealth Shared Scholarship Scheme (DFID)

 If you intend to apply for the course under the Commonwealth Shared Scholarship Scheme, please note you will need to apply to both the CSC and RVC directly.
-Applications for 2021 Commonwealth Shared Scholarships will open in February 2021 and close on 9th April 2021.
 Please ensure you are eligible before submitting an application: you will need to make clear in the Funding section of your RVC application that you are a Commonwealth Shared Scholarship Scheme applicant.
+Applications for 2022 Commonwealth Shared Scholarships are now closed; applications opened in November 2021 and closed in December 2021.